wp-plugins/kalendas/readme.txt

 = Where can I get the feed to my calendar? =

-The calndar must be public for Kalendas to get it.
+The calendar must be public for Kalendas to get it.
 One of the screenshots in the gallery is an infogram explaining how to set a calendar as public and where to get the XML feed.

 == Screenshots ==